arrow_back Back to Blog

 After our first set of training on 10 documents, Zuva’s AI began to generate suggestions that we could then accept, edit, or reject.
 As training progressed further, Zuva’s suggestions became more accurate which sped up our review, and the training process as a whole.
 Suggestions for the more conceptual-based, consistently worded AI fields, such as Investment Objective and Distributions, were appearing and were more accurate quicker than the more narrow Listing Exchange, Management Fee and Portfolio Manager AI fields.

 The total training on 50 documents took a single Legal Knowledge Engineer with limited prior exposure to ETFs approximately 4 hours to complete.
-After the custom AI fields created in AI Trainer are published to DocAI, Zuva can use those custom AI fields to quickly produce extractions.
+After the custom AI fields created in Zuva Create are published to Analyze and API, Zuva can use those custom AI fields to quickly produce extractions.
 These AI fields can be applied to an unlimited number of documents, so the information can easily be extracted from however many documents you have.

 Examples of some of the suggestions that Zuva’s AI provided for the custom AI fields during our training were: